 Substitutions

-I like most of my breads to have some whole grains in them.
-Hence a small mix of pumpernickel flour in this recipe.
+I like most of my breads to have some whole grain in them, hence the pumpernickel flour in this recipe.

 Other Seed Options